Alberta Machine Intelligence Institute

 ML Modelling & Evaluation

-• Feature engineering: This part of feature engineering focuses on preparing the dataset to be compatible with the ML algorithm.
+Feature Engineering: This part of feature engineering focuses on preparing the dataset to be compatible with the ML algorithm.
 Data transformation, dimensionality reduction, handling of outliers, handling of categorical variables are some examples of feature engineering techniques.

-• QuAM/Model Training: Once an algorithm has been selected and data is prepared for the algorithm, we need to build the Question and Answer Machine (QuAM) — a combination of an algorithm and data.
+• Model Training: Once an algorithm has been selected and data is prepared for the algorithm, we need to build the Question and Answer Machine (QuAM) — a combination of an algorithm and data.
 In the ML world, a QuAM is also referred to as a model.
 QuAM training includes using the training data to learn a QuAM that can generalize well.

-• Evaluation: Identifying the evaluation criteria is an important task.
+• Model Evaluation: Identifying the evaluation criteria is an important task.
 If your task is classification and the success of a model is defined by the number of currently identified instances, then you can use accuracy as your evaluation metric.
 If there is a cost associated with identifying false positive or false negatives, then other measures such as precision and recall can be used.

 • Refinement: Refine the model by identifying the best parameters for each of the algorithms on which you have trained the QuAM.
 This step is called hyperparameter tuning and is used to find the optimal parameters for a model.